Busines Administration: Clubs and Activities

 Alpha Kappa Psi is the premiere developer of business leaders.

 The Alpha Kappa Psi Fraternity was founded on October 5, 1904, at New York University and was incorporated on May 20, 1905, as the first professional business fraternity.
 It was founded on the principles of educating its members and the public to appreciate and demand higher ideals in business and to further the individual welfare of members during college and beyond.
 Since its incorporation, the fraternity has excelled in developing influential leaders all over the world and continues to cultivate young individuals in many of its established chapters.
 With chartered chapters on more than 300 campuses in the U.S., Canada and the UK, and nearly 240,000 initiated members, Alpha Kappa Psi is the largest business fraternity.
-The established presence of the fraternity extends all over the globe and boasts the largest network of professional business men and women including hundreds of past and present world-renowed leaders like Malcom "Steve" Forbes Jr., James C. Penny, Ronald Reagan, Richard Nixon, and more more (check out our notable alumni on "about us" page).
+The established presence of the fraternity extends all over the globe and boasts the largest network of professional business men and women including hundreds of past and present world-renowned leaders like Malcom "Steve" Forbes Jr., James C. Penny, Ronald Reagan, Richard Nixon, and more.

 The main focus of Alpha Kappa Psi is to provide leadership development, personal and professional training and the fundamental ingredient higher education misses -- experience.
 Through professional development, educational programs, community service, and a hands-on application of formal education, members of Alpha Kappa Psi use the business skills they are taught in the classroom to acquire life skills such as the art of compromise, consensus building, project management, team building, and networking.